shaandesai1/CNN_Magnetism_Project/README.md

 </p>

 In which σ<sub>i</sub> is the spin of one of the atomic electrons and J<sub>1</sub> is the interaction term that tells us how the spins of nearest neighbor atoms interact.
 In general, additional interactions between other atomic sites are neglected because the J<sub>1</sub> interaction is dominant in bulk crystals.
-This was also assumed to be the case in 2-D materials until Sivadas et al  showed that by adding J<sub>2</sub> and J<sub>3</sub> interaction terms into the Hamiltonian for 2-D materials (second and third nearest neighbor interactions), they were able to obtain results that agreed better with experiment [10].
+This was also assumed to be the case in 2-D materials until Sivadas et al  showed that by adding J<sub>2</sub> and J<sub>3</sub> interaction terms into the Hamiltonian for 2-D materials (second and third nearest neighbor interactions), they were able to obtain results that agreed better with experiment [12].
 Their resulting Heisenberg model is:

 <p align="center">
 <img src="ham2.JPG">
 </p>

-Furthermore, they visually illustrate [FIG x] how these interactions could take place.
+Furthermore, they visually illustrate [FIG 3] how these interactions could take place.

 <p align="center">
 <img src="sivadas.png">
 </p>

-<p align="center">Figure x.3 pathways presented for Nearest Neighbor exchange. a) represents the second nearest neighbor, b) the third and c) the first (direct exchange-vertical and superexchange- 87.9 angle). </p>
+<p align="center">Figure 3.
+3 pathways presented for Nearest Neighbor exchange. a) represents the second nearest neighbor, b) the third and c) the first (direct exchange-vertical and superexchange- 87.9 angle).
+Adapted from Sivadas et al [12] </p>

 These results inspired us to ask the following question: can we find evidence of exchange interactions (patterns) by analyzing the spin density profiles (images) of 2-D materials?
 One natural approach for this was to use a convolutional neural network (CNN).

 ### Convolutional Neural Networks

 A Convolutional Neural Network is an ML algorithm which takes images as inputs and then convolves these images with 'filters' to produce outputs which can be pooled/flattened or used to make a decision.
-An example architecture is highlighted in fig x.
+An example architecture is highlighted in fig. 4.

 <p align="center">
 <img src="cnnarch.JPG">
 </p>

-<p align="center">Figx.
+<p align="center">Figure 4.
 Left: A regular 3-layer Neural Network.
 Right: A convolutional net arranges its neurons in three dimensions, as visualized in one of the layers.
 Every layer of a CNN transforms the 3-D input volume to a 3-D output volume of neuron activationss.
 In this example, the red input layer holds the image, so itds width and height would be the dimensions of the image and the depth would be 3 (Red,Green,Blue channels).
-Note: We can add an additional dimension for 4-D information (e.g. figures in x,y and z with a channels parameter) </p>
+Note: We can add an additional dimension for 4-D information (e.g. figures in x,y and z with a channels parameter).
+Adapted from Stanford CS231n [13] </p>

 CNN’s have been used quite successfully for pattern recognition in images.
-For example, CNN’s trained on human faces were shown to detect facial characteristics within their filters [CITE].
+For example, CNN’s trained on human faces were shown to detect facial characteristics within their filters [14].
 Given this, we thought CNN’s would be a great way to detect patterns (exchange interactions) in large images (electron density profiles).

 ## Methodology